 Nearest Metro station is Little Tokyo.

 Limited free parking is available at the URM’s underground parking lot.
 Just tell the attendant you are there for the film.
 Please carpool: if each guest arrives with one other person in their car, there should be enough parking for all.
 Those arriving later will have to leave their keys with the parking attendant.
-Should the URM lot fill up, there is also off-site, paid parking available at Joe’s parking lot at the SW corner of 2nd & San Pedro (MAP).
-A free shuttle will run between Joe’s parking lot and the Union Rescue Mission before and after the event.
+Should the URM lot fill up, there will be an off-site, paid parking available at a nearby lot.
+This location will be posted soon.
+A free shuttle will run between the overflow parking lot and the Union Rescue Mission before and after the event.

 6pm Doors open (reserved guests check in at the main entrance and are sent up to the roof)